 Note: Some open pins may have an extra jumper parked on one pin.
 Make sure the jumpers match the above settings while performing Advanced Diagnostics tests.

-Level 4 sound adapter cards, as shown in Figure 5-9, have no jumpers to set.
+The Level 4 sound adapter card, as shown below, has no jumpers to set.

-Figure 5-9.
-CD-ROM Level 4 Sound Adapter Card
+Figure 5-18.
+CD-ROM Level 4 Sound Card